 The value of antique tools, like the value of all antiques and collectibles, vary greatly based on four main criteria.

 The rarity of an antique tool has a great effect on the tool's value.
 Two examples of rare Stanley planes are the #12 3/4 and the #212.
 Collectors should be aware that there are forgeries of many rare tools.
 To learn more about spotting forgeries and reproductions of antique tools, visit Blood and Gore by Patrick Leach.

 A tool's rarity and its condition are often interrelated.
 The condition of an antique tool affects its value regardless of the rarity of the tool.
 For example, a tool that is rare and in very poor condition is generally not going to be as valuable as a common tool in excellent condition.

 An excellent resource used by many antique tool collectors to determine the condition of a tool is the The Fine Tool Journal Classification System.
 This system has a list of criteria that classifies a tool into one of seven categories ranging from ''new'' to poor.
-Tool Timer provides a copy of this system within the article A Beginner's Guide to Collecting Antique Tools, but you must sign up as a member to view it.
+Union Hill Antique Tools provides a copy of this system within the article A Beginner's Guide to Collecting Antique Tools, but you must sign up as a member to view it.